Daumian/Numerologia/README.md

 # Numerologia
-Just For Fun

-in this program you put your date of birth, and it tells you a brief description and your numerology number so that you can investigate on your own
+in this program you put your date of birth, and it tells you a brief description and your numerology number so that you can investigate on your own, just for fun